 Earn Medallion Status

-The first and best way to improve your chances of a Delta upgrade is to earn some level of Medallion status.
+The first and best way to improve your odds of getting a Delta upgrade is to earn some level of Medallion status.
 The higher your level of status, the better the chances are of your complimentary upgrade clearing.

-Diamond and Platinum Medallion upgrades to Delta Comfort Plus – the airline’s seats with extra legroom – start clearing almost immediately after ticketing.
-First-class upgrades for these top-tier status holders will begin to clear five days before departure (assuming there are seats available).
+Diamond and Platinum Medallion upgrades to Delta Comfort Plus – the airline's seats with extra legroom – start clearing almost immediately after ticketing.
+First-class upgrades for these top-tier status holders will begin to clear five days before departure – assuming there are seats available.
+But with how many ultra-frequent flyers have status these days and how much Delta is selling first class upgrades (more on that later…), it's no sure thing.

 Gold Medallion upgrades to both Comfort Plus and First Class will clear three days prior to departure – and after both Platinum and Diamond Medallion members have already been upgraded.